orhun/ApkServInject/README.md

  -s,--smali   (smali) Service file to inject.
  ```

- _This software is not working stable for every Android Package (esp. for complex applications).
-If you want to contribute in this project, there is a todo.txt in .idea folder._
+ _This software is not working stable for every Android Package. (esp. for complex applications)_

+## TODO(s)

+* Regex pattern should be fixed for xml parsing.
+* Smali edit part must be changed depending on Android App's SDK version
+* Finding EP other than onCreate method feature should be added.
+* Main Thread may be seperated with functions for more readable code, but not necessary.

+## License

+GNU General Public License v3. (see [gpl](https://www.gnu.org/licenses/gpl.txt))